Xavi422/Covid_EDA_SQL/README.md

 - What is the YTD fatality rate of covid-19 in Canada?
 - How does YTD total covid-19 cases differ between the US and Canada (accounting for population)?
 ## Data Cleaning

+ To answer the above questions accurately, we need to ensure that the data being used is clean.

+ To answer the above questions, we need numerical data from the `new_cases`, `new_deaths` and `population` columns for Canada and the US.

+ Let's check for missing data in these columns